dezmind123/Best-villians-of-all-time/markdown_page_1.md

 # **Disney Villian: Maleficent**

 ### *Maleficent*:
-Maleficent is the anatgonist of Disney's Sleeping Beauty.
-The supposes incarnation of evil is a fairy that did not take well to not being invited to the christening of the princess of her kingdom.
-Also the main chacter of their own movie where a villain finally gets to example their side of the story and show why they were rightfuly upset a the protagonist.
+Maleficent is the antagonist of Disney's Sleeping Beauty.
+The supposed incarnation of evil is a fairy that did not take well to not being invited to the christening of the princess of her kingdom.
+Also, the main character of their own movie where a villain finally gets to tell their side of the story and show why they were rightfully upset a the protagonist.

 ### *List of powers*:
 + Magic Curse Inducement Shapeshifting Telekinesis